 The AFE’s website thoroughly lists all eligibility requirements and application information regarding Quebec student aid.
 Keep in mind that in order to maximize your aid, it is important to determine if you qualify as an independent student (i.e., no parental contribution).

 Important: AFE will not assess a student file until it is considered complete.
-You can track all your required AFE documents by checking off the blue circles provided on the application form.
-Details of what needs to be sent can be found in the same document (pages 14-20).
-You must provide your own photocopies - our office can see to the legal certification of these documents, but you must provide your own photocopies.
+You can track all your required AFE documents by checking off the blue circles provided on the application form, or by carefully reading the personalised list of required documents at the end of your online application.
+Our office can see to the legal certification of these documents, but you must provide your own photocopies.
 Commissioners for Oaths are also available at the Scholarship and Student Aid Office and McGill’s School of Continuing Studies.